rusty-celery/rusty-celery/CONTRIBUTING.md

 git remote add upstream https://github.com/rusty-celery/rusty-celery.git
 ```

+### Building a testing

+To compile the codebase just type `make` (the Makefile in this repo is mostly just a wrapper for common `cargo` commands).
+To lint the code use `make lint`, and to run tests use `make test`.
+Before submitting a PR please run all of these commands and make sure they complete successfully.

+Additionally, if your contribution involves changes to the API documentation, please build and proofread the docs with `cargo doc --workspace --open`.

 ### Continuing to contribute

 When you are preparing to make additional contributions you should first make sure your local fork is up-to-date: